michzimm/hx_intersight_deploy/README.md

    3. Assign claimed HyperFlex nodes to HyperFlex Cluster Profiles in Intersight
    4. All of the Above
 4. Depending on the chosen option, you will be prompted for any required passwords and additional information.
-5. Once the script completes, you will automatically exit the docker container and the container will be stopped.
+5. Once the script completes, you will automatically exit the Docker container and the container will be stopped.

 ## Microsoft Windows